jsummers/pkla/pkla/readme.md

 -----

-The "-p" option causes each output item to be tagged with an indication of its importance with respect to decompressing the file.
+The `-p` option causes each output item to be tagged with an indication of its importance with respect to decompressing the file.
 The following tags are used: